Middle Fork of the Kaweah (Hospital Rock)

 Down the Right (IV+).
 A junky rapid best run on the right, boofing into a small pocket.
 Then there was some runout.
 Things start to blur together.

-Pre 420 (IV+).
+Cocaine Alley (IV+).
 A junky lead-in, get right as the river splits and head into two large holes.

 420 Gorge Entrance (V).
 Boof a ledge heading right.
 Eddy out on the right and scout if you haven’t done this before.
 Boof the next ledge heading left.
 Take the 2nd door from the left boof right, avoid the sieves, drop the next ledge on the right, move back left avoiding the sieves.
 You are now in 420 gorge.

 - 420 Gorge Crux (V).
 A class IV lead-in results in the flow splitting around a large boulder.
 We entered on the right and worked left, some also start all the way left and stay left.
 You want to be on the left side of the boulder at the end moving to the right.
 This is made a little more difficult by the hole guarding the channel just above the drop.
 I got beat here and had to work hard to get out.
-Guess I didn’t get far enough right… or right at all for that matter.
+Guess I didn't get far enough right... or right at all for that matter.
 Whoops.
+Update 2014 It turns out there is an eddy at the lip on the right.
+You can use this to scout or even portage without much effort.
+Good to know...
+By no means the hardest rapids, but one of the hardest to have a clean line, and consequential at higher flows.

 420 Gorge Run-Out (IV).
 Some fun read and run brings you through the remainder of the breathtaking 420 gorge.